scoskey/m301/syllabus.md

 ## Course content

 Linear algebra starts with the study of solutions to systems of linear equations.
 We will learn the standard algorithm to find solutions using matrices.
-Morever the subject becomes much deeper once one understands that the solutions to systems of linear equations form mathematical structure called a vector space.
+Morever the subject becomes much deeper once one understands that the solutions to systems of linear equations form a mathematical structure called a vector space.

-Solving linear equations may seem like a specialized niche, but it turns out to be important in almost all areas of mathematics and its applications.
-We will see applications such as finding statistical best fit, population modeling, and internet search.
+Solving linear equations may seem like a specialized tool, but linear algebra it turns out to be valuable in almost all areas of mathematics and its applications.
+We will explore applications such as finding statistical best fit, population modeling, and internet search.

 ## Anticipated learning outcomes

 * Fluency with core linear algebra concepts
-* Use linear algebra to solve problems in applied fields
 * Appreciate value of linear algebra in mathematics and related fields
+* Use linear algebra to solve pure and applied problems

 ## Rough plan